 What happens if a business doesn’t pay for BMI licenses through BMI or a BMI licensed background music service provider like Jukeboxy?

-Tempting as it is to play music without paying, the legal action taken by the PROs for copyright infringement will cost your company a lot more than the price tag of the license.
+Tempting as it is to play music without paying licensing fees, the legal action taken by the PROs for copyright infringement will cost your company a lot more than the price tag of the license.
 The public performance, playing the music of any type on your premises, whether performed live or streamed over the speakers, is covered under copyright laws.
 If you want to play it, you have to pay for it.
-Suppose investigators of the PROs discover your business has played music without obtaining a license to do so.
-In that case, they might reach out to you requesting payment for the music played or take legal action in the form of a lawsuit.
+Suppose investigators of the PROs discover your business has played music without obtaining the necessary licenses.
+In that case, they might reach out to you requesting payment for the musical works played or take legal action in the form of a lawsuit.

 Paying for a BMI music license, whether directly or through a business music provider, keeps your establishment on the safe side of the copyright law.
 When it comes to music licensing laws, ignorance of the law is not the absence of the law.